egg528/egg528.github.io/src/content/blog/book/1/en.md

 ---
-title: "Book Review: The Cafe at the End of the World"
+title: "[Book] The Cafe at the End of the World"
 description: "A reflection on finding life's meaning through three profound questions encountered at a mysterious cafe"
 date: "2024-10-01"
 draft: false